Dobbs v. Jackson Women's Health Organization: Data privacy

-2022 United States election season
+2022 and 2024 United States election seasons

 Dobbs made abortion rights a major issue in the November 2022 United States elections.
 Democrats, who generally support abortion rights, used the issue to try to offset the 2021–2022 inflation surge and Biden's lower approval rating when Dobbs was announced.
-Republicans, who were seeking to retake seats in both the House and Senate and gain several state governor and legislature positions but face tight races, had some concern that the negative reaction to Dobbs could work against them.
-They hoped that by November there will be more focus on the economy and other issues on which they expect to win.
+Republicans, who were seeking to retake seats in both the House and Senate and gain several state governor and legislature positions in tight races, had some concern that the negative reaction to Dobbs could work against them.
+They hoped that by November there would be more focus on the economy and other issues on which they expect to win.
 According to analyst firm AdImpact, by September 2022, Democrats had spent $34 million on political advertising that highlighted abortion rights, while Republicans had spent only $1.1 million on abortion-related ads, instead focusing on other issues.

 At least six states had an abortion-related ballot initiative in response to Dobbs, the most ever in a single year.
 The first test came with Kansas's referendum on August 2, 2022.
 The state's Value Them Both constitutional amendment was approved for public vote about a year before Dobbs was decided.
 It would have removed Kansas's constitutional protections for abortion, allowing the legislature to enact more restrictions on the procedure.
 In the wake of Dobbs, voter registration in Kansas surged, particularly among Democratic and female voters.
 Almost 60% of voters voted against the amendment.

 The backlash to the decision resulted in a boost in polling and performance for Democrats in special congressional races.
 According to election analysis site FiveThirtyEight, by August 2022 the impact of Dobbs led to an unusual swing in favor of Democrats ahead of the general election by nine points.
 The results of the midterm elections showed a significant impact of Dobbs, with voters supporting abortion rights helping Democrats retain control of the Senate as well as to support state-level changes to support abortion rights in five states.